otsotech/hmhil/README.md

 # Total investment
 investment: [e.g. 100]
 ```
-5. Run the script by entering python main.py in the command line
+5. Run the script with the run.bat file